RaviKumarGupta07/DevConnect-backend/md files/ThingsLearnt&Did.md

     - learnt $and , $or , $nin ,$ne and other query operator
     - implemented pagination using .skip() and .limit() method
     - created full GET /user/feed?page=2&limit=10 kind of api

+#### live chat feature using socket.io
+- npm pckg socket.io setup in backend
+    - event emit and handiling logic
+    - then chat model created
+    - while messageSend event emits then chats are saved inside database
+    - created get /chats/:receiverId api to get all the chats of the user
+        - the whole setup is inside socketIo_setup_guide.md